A $C^{0}$ interior penalty method for $m$th-Laplace equation: Introduction

 The numerical method considered in this paper works for any positive integers $m$ and $d$ from theoretical viewpoint.
 It can be applied to the practical high order equations.
 For instance, the modeling for plates in linear elasticity results in consideration of fourth-order partial differential equations \cite{Engel02}.
 Modeling in material science usually applies the fourth-order equation such as the Cahn-Hilliard equation \cite{ch1958,Elliott1986} and the sixth-order equation such as the thin-film equations \cite{Barrett2004} and the phase field crystal model \cite{Cheng2008,Wise2009,Wang_Wise2011}.
 Recently, an eighth-order equation was considered for the nonlinear Schr\"odinger equation in \cite{Kudryashov2020}.
 As mentioned in \cite{WangXu2013}, although there are rare practical applications for general higher order equations, the elliptic equations of order $m = d/2$ in any dimension have been used in differential geometry \cite{Chang2001}.
+One can also extends the numerical methods and analysis for the solution of nonlinear Hamilton-Jacobi-Bellman equation and other phase-field models.

-In next section, we present the $C^{0}$ interior penalty method.
-In section 3, we prove stability and optimal convergence with respect to discrete $H^{m}$-norm (see Definition~\ref{def_discrete_H_m}).
-In section 4, we provide numerical experiments.
+In the next section, we present the $C^{0}$ interior penalty method.
+In section 3, we prove stability and optimal convergence with respect to discrete $H^{m}$-norm (see Definition~\ref{def_discrete_H_m}). {In section 4, we show the error estimates under the low regularity assumption of the exact solution.} In section 5, we provide numerical experiments.